PaulaMaina/AirBnB_clone/README.md

 **AirBnB_clone Project**

 **Overview**

-The AirBnB clone project demonstates different concepts learnt in Python.
+The AirBnB clone project demonstrates different concepts learned in Python.
-It potrays the use of classes, inheritance, serialization and deserialization, using unittests to validate all the classes, functions, methods, and the storage engine within the project.
+It portrays the use of classes, inheritance, serialization, and deserialization, using unit tests to validate the project's classes, functions, methods, and storage engine.